The County Assistance Office (CAO) will count all resources not specifically excluded.

 Vehicles necessary to transport a physically disabled household member, including an ineligible noncitizen or disqualified member, whose resources are deemed available.

-NOTE: This exclusion is limited to one vehicle for each physically disabled person.
+NOTE: This exclusion is limited to one vehicle for each physically disabled household member.
 The vehicle does not need to be specially equipped or used primarily by or for the physically disabled person.
-The physical disability may be temporary (for example, a broken leg), be ongoing (for example, a respiratory illness), or require ongoing treatment (for example, chemotherapy) and does not have to meet the requirements in Chapter 510.
+The physical disability may be temporary (for example, a broken leg), ongoing (for example, a respiratory illness), or require continuing treatment (for example, chemotherapy) and does not have to meet the requirements in Chapter 510.

 Vehicles with an inaccessible value that would net $1500 or less if they were sold.